-Getting around Algiers is relatively easy.
-Taxis are plentiful and are the easiest means of getting around the city.
-They can be hailed directly off the street or found at taxi stands, and most are metered; there may be surcharges for travel at night.
-Shared taxis, which operate specific routes, are also common in Algiers.
-Municipal buses and trams operate in the city, although these are not as popular with tourists.
-A Metro system opened in 2011 and provides a good mode of transport for locals and visitors alike.
+Getting around Algiers can be chaotic so driving isn't recommended.
+Metered licensed taxis are the most common form of transport for travellers, hailed directly off the street or found at taxi stands.
+There may be surcharges for travel at night, while shared taxis which operate specific routes are a common occurrence.
+Municipal buses and trams operate in the city, but aren't as popular with tourists.
+A Metro system opened in 2011, with 19 stations throughout the capital city.

-Central Algiers is quite easily navigated on foot; with movement in the Casbah largely restricted to pedestrians.
+Central Algiers is quite easily navigated on foot, with movement in the Casbah largely restricted to pedestrians.
 Car hire is available from the airport or through a hotel, although those unfamiliar with the city may find driving a hair-raising experience due to local driving conditions.
-If driving outside Algiers, a four-wheel drive vehicle is essential.
+When driving outside Algiers, a four-wheel drive vehicle is essential.
 Public ferries also operate from Algiers to other main coastal towns, including Ghazaouet, Oran, Annaba and Bejaia.